- 1 Visas

 Main border crossings

-1. Matsimi (with Georgia) – This border crossing is located on the road M5 between Telavi (Georgia) and Şəki (Azerbaijan).
+→ Matsimi – This border crossing is located on the road M5 between Telavi (Georgia) and Şəki (Azerbaijan).
 It was pretty easy to cross on foot especially after meeting an Azeri customs officer who had done his training in Poland and therefore spoke a bit of Polish.
 Speaking the same language always breaks ice between people, even during such scary experiences as crossing borders.

-2. Böyük Kǝsik (with Georgia) – it’s a rail border crossing, which you will use if you are travelling on a train between Tbilisi and Baku.
+→The Shikhly II / Rustavi crossing is located further along the border to the south-west, Böyük Kǝsik, located a short distance to the north-east is a rail border crossing, which you will use if you are travelling on a train between Tbilisi and Baku.

 In this region you can also visit the tiny copper village of Lahic, which is well worth a visit!
 Before going there we were expecting something quite touristy but we were very pleasantly surprised as it wasn’t touristy at all and we were the only Westerners in sight.
 In this village you can observe real old-fashioned copper craftsmen at work, stay with nice Azeri families and drink some wood-tasting samovar tea.